-said, "I allow my daughter to have sexual intercourse at home because I want it to be safe.
+On one of those idiotic afternoon talk shows a mother said, "I allow my daughter to have sexual intercourse at home because I want it to be safe.
 When there is a green tag hanging on her bedroom doorknob I do not enter because I rather her be sexually active at home than in the back seat of a car somewhere."
 An audience member stood and said, "That's wrong."
-The mother responded, "That's you opinion.
+The mother responded, "That's your opinion.
 I have my opinion."
 We are awash in opinions today.
 Dear friend, the world does not need the Baptists' opinion, but God's opinion.
 We are here to speak for Him according to the Word of God.
 It is time we stood and we said without wavering, "This is God's mandate."
 When you find those truths, stand firm.
 If they cut off your head, don't worry.
 You are about to get a promotion straight to Glory!
 Stand firm!